alecngai/NSUS_BI_Assessment/README.md

 ## Log into your newly created account and explore the software
 a.
 What are your first impressions of the software? <br />

 b.
 What game features and promotions look interesting?

 ## Please share a brief summary detailing your experience, including:
 a.
 What was your favourite game?
 Why?  <br />
+Spin & Gold
 b.
 What was your least favourite game?
 Why? <br />
 c.
 Were there any surprising or unexpected parts you came across? <br />
 d.
 Were there parts of the experience you found confusing?

+The ticket section is not sorted, and could be compressed and simplified.
+When you finish a game, and it says play again, it does not specify if you are using tickets, T$, C$ or USD.

 ## Your gameplay from Part 1 is stored in our game history database.
 a.
 What tables would you expect to be populated?<br />